 Fuller's words made sense to me as a young man.
 Learning to break barriers and innovate by creating new models made sense if I wanted a long, meaningful, prosperous career.

-Innovation requires thinking differently from the crowd about how to solve long-standing problems.
+Innovation requires breaking barriers to move beyond the status quo.
+Innovation also requires thinking differently from the crowd about how to solve long-standing problems.

-Innovation is also a mindset of believing all things are possible, there is a better way, and you will find a new way with the help of your team and, more importantly, through faith in our Lord.
-There is always a better way mindset never goes out of style.
+Innovation is a mindset of believing all things are possible, there is always a better way, and you will find a new way with the help of your team and, more importantly, through faith in our Lord.
+There is always a better way mindset always stays in style.

 One Young Man's Perspective Of Life Lessons Learned